pikulet/intellex/README.txt

 For an original query string with both phrases and the "AND" boolean operator, query expansion can allow us to relax these restrictions in order to produce the other 3 combinations.
 When the original query either does not have phrases or the boolean operator, it can still be relaxed to the free text query.
+For a maximally complex query of type 1 (including boolean operator and phrases), the orders of search between these four types of queries can be permuted and experimented with to determine the importance of preserving the additional information of phrases and boolean operators.

+### Final decision here

 Before any query is processed by the Vector Space Model (VSM) evaluation class Eval, it is parsed into a list where each item is either a single term or a list of terms, which represents a phrase.
 The terms are